 The Future of Dexcom with CEO Kevin Sayer

-Beyond Type 1 last spoke with Dexcom CEO Kevin Sayer just days after the FDA approved the Dexcom G6.
+Beyond Type 1 last spoke with Dexcom CEO Kevin Sayer just days after the U.S. Food and Drug Administration (FDA) approved the Dexcom G6.
 At the time, he told us about his career in the pharmaceutical industry and what people could expect from the G6 when it launched.
-We recently caught up with Sayer at ADA 2019 to discuss expected updates to G6, the future of Dexcom G7 and interoperability, and continued concerns over access.
+We recently caught up with Sayer at ADA 2019 to discuss expected updates to G6, the future of Dexcom G7 and interoperability and continued concerns over access.